 Augmented Reality (AR) and Virtual Reality (VR)

 AR and VR technologies can be used for medical training, patient education, and therapeutic purposes.
-These techs can enhance patient outcomes, helping providers better explain diagnoses and treatment plans.
-Moreover, AR and VR are being explored for therapeutic purposes, such as pain management and psychological therapy.
+Such techs enhance patient outcomes, helping providers better explain diagnoses and treatment plans.
+Moreover, AR and VR are being explored for therapeutic processes, such as pain management and psychological therapy.

 Cloud Computing